jsrn/jsrn.github.io.old/_posts/2013-08-11-installing-british-english-dictionary-texworks.md

 ---
 {% include JB/setup %}

-TeXworks is great, but it's even better when you enable the inbuilt spellchecking.
+TeXworks is great, but it's even better when you enable the in-built spellchecking.
 It was suggested that I post this step-by-step in the hopes that it helps anyone else trying to enable the en-GB dictionary for their spellchecker.

 First, you'll need to find a `.dic` file and a `.aff` file for download.
 These can be found anywhere, but I swiped mine from (Mozilla's Thunderbird Extensions library)[http://dictionaries.mozdev.org/installation.html].
 I've rehosted it <a href="/files/spell-en-GB.zip">here</a> for convenience.